 Built in 1988, Fort Payne Middle School is one of four schools in the Fort Payne City School System.
-It is situated in the foothills of Lookout Mountain of Fort Payne, Alabama.
+It is situated in the foothills of Lookout Mountain in Fort Payne, Alabama.
 Our current principal, Shane Byrd, has served here since 2006.
-FPMS has a diverse student population grades fifth through eighth of close to 1,100 students.
+FPMS has a diverse student population of grades 6-8 of close to 1,100 students.
 The following is our demographic breakdown: 42% Hispanic, 3% black, 52% white, less than 1% Asian, and 1% American Indian.

 Visit our system-wide school Facebook Page for continuous headlines in reference to what is happening in our school system.